Do Guns Possess the Power to Change Us?

 “Whoever touches that gun, he’ll die at some point … because it acts on you,” explained a 37-year-old man who lives in the poor neighborhood of Bel Air in Port-au-Prince, Haiti, where I have worked as an anthropologist since 2008.
-Kal* was talking about a specific Smith & Wesson .38 special caliber revolver, long the standard issue gun of U.S. police and U.S.-trained security forces in Haiti.
+Kal was talking about a specific Smith & Wesson .38 special caliber revolver, long the standard issue gun of U.S. police and U.S.-trained security forces in Haiti.
+All names except the author’s have been changed to protect people’s privacy.
 After being purchased for US$75 from a former army soldier, this gun passed through the hands of three men: a young father, Frantz; Papapa, a young man; and Henri, another new father.

 All three were shot and killed in their community between December 2012 and February 2013.
 Although the trant-uit (.38), as residents called the gun, did not fire all the lethal bullets, all died while in possession of it.

 When I asked Belairians why these deaths occurred, they often surmised that the gunmen fell victim to maji, or “magic.”
 In Haiti, magic refers to an unethical use of spiritual power, distinct from ceremonial forms of Vodou, which call on ancestors to heal and protect the family.
 (Vodou is the preferred spelling, rather than Voodoo, which some practitioners view as derogatory.)
 This form of magic entails engaging with secret powers that allow a person to advance at the expense of another.
 To many, the men died because the occult forces they had been using for unethical gain had ultimately turned against them—opening them up to conflict and failing to protect them.